tweezerchef/DolpPython/DolphinBasic/MDFiles/sales/WareHouse/warehouseResponse1.md

         f"{aisle}{section}": 0 for aisle in "AB" for section in range(1, 11)
     }

-    # This is the way the program checks for the closest unocupied section
+    # The function `find_next_section`  checks for the closest unoccupied section to the entrance.
-    # To the entrance
     def find_next_section(current_aisle, current_section):
         other_aisle = "B" if current_aisle == "A" else "A"
         for section in range(1, 11):